RINVOQ IMPORTANT SAFETY INFORMATION & INDICATIONS

 Carefully consider the risks and benefits of treatment with RINVOQ prior to initiating therapy in patients with chronic or recurrent infection.
 Monitor patients closely for the development of signs and symptoms of infection during and after treatment with RINVOQ, including the possible development of TB in patients who tested negative for latent TB infection prior to initiating therapy.

-Lymphoma and other malignancies have been observed in patients treated with RINVOQ.
-Consider the risks and benefits of treatment with RINVOQ prior to initiating therapy in patients with a known malignancy other than a successfully treated non-melanoma skin cancer (NMSC) or in patients who develop a malignancy when on treatment, and patients who are current or past smokers.
+With RINVOQ, consider the benefits and risks for the individual patient prior to initiating or continuing therapy, particularly in patients with a known malignancy (other than a successfully treated NMSC), patients who develop a malignancy when on treatment, and patients who are current or past smokers.
 NMSCs have been reported in patients treated with RINVOQ.
 Periodic skin examination is recommended for patients who are at increased risk for skin cancer.
 Advise patients to limit sunlight exposure by wearing protective clothing and using sunscreen.

 Treatment with RINVOQ was associated with an increased incidence of neutropenia (absolute neutrophil count [ANC] <1000 cells/mm³).
 Treatment with RINVOQ is not recommended in patients with an ANC <1000 cells/mm³.
 Evaluate neutrophil counts at baseline and thereafter according to routine patient management.